RealNumberI/streaming-04-multiple-consumers/README.md

 ## Before You Begin

-1. Fork this starter repo into your GitHub.
+1. Fork this starter repo into your GitHub. **DONE**
-1. Clone your repo down to your machine.
+1. Clone your repo down to your machine. **DONE**
-1. View / Command Palette - then Python: Select Interpreter
+1. View / Command Palette - then Python: Select Interpreter **DONE**
-1. Select your conda environment.
+1. Select your conda environment. **DONE - I discovered I need to make sure my python version matches what I currently have to work. **

 ## Read